WHY CONSERVE WORKING LANDS?

 3 ACRES PER MINUTE

-According to the American Farmland Trust, we lose 175 acres of farmland every hour in America—that’s 3 acres per minute.
+According to the American Farmland Trust, we lose 175 acres of farmland every hour in the United States—that’s 3 acres per minute.

 ACRES CONSERVED IN PERPETUITY